shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 > **Result**: After you completed this exercise, you have configured operating system of Azure VMs running Windows to support a highly available SAP NetWeaver deployment

+## Exercise 3: Remove lab resources

+Duration: 10 minutes

+In this exercise, you will remove resources provisioned in this lab.

+#### Task 1: Open Cloud Shell

+1. At the top of the portal, click the **Cloud Shell** icon to open Cloud Shell pane and choose PowerShell as the shell.

+1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the pair of **Windows Server 2019 Datacenter** Azure VMs you provisioned in the first exercise of this lab:

+    ```
+    $resourceGroupNamePrefix = 'az12003b-'
+    ```

+1. In the Cloud Shell pane, run the following command to list all resource groups you created in this lab:

+    ```
+    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Select-Object ResourceGroupName
+    ```

+1. Verify that the output contains only the resource groups you created in this lab.
+These groups will be deleted in the next task.

+#### Task 2: Delete resource groups

+1. In the Cloud Shell pane, run the following command to delete the resource groups you created in this lab

+    ```
+    Get-AzResourceGroup | Where-Object {$_.ResourceGroupName -like "$resourceGroupNamePrefix*"} | Remove-AzResourceGroup -Force
+    ```

+1. Close the Cloud Shell pane.

+> **Result**: After you completed this exercise, you have removed the resources used in this lab.